cj-falcon/carolinaj-falcon/README.md

 # Licence:     <your licence>
 #------------------------------------------------------------------------------

-I will be doing a number guessing game for my final and have created the final folder.
+I will be doing a number guessing game for my final project and have created the final folder.